UNIX Tutorial Five

 This will wait 10 seconds before returning the command prompt %.
 Until the command prompt is returned, you can do nothing except wait.

-in the background, type
+To run sleep in the background, type

 % sleep 10 & 6259